► New Porsche 911 Carrera 2 review

 Perhaps the most amazing thing about Porsche’s 911 is that so few choose to directly challenge it.
 Who doesn’t want a pretty, fairly practical £95k coupe able to be pretty much anything you’d like it to be; feelgood daily, track tool, special GT or an enviably bold family car set to become part of the family?
 All but unchallenged, Porsche could have phoned-in the 992.

 But spend a few days digging into the substance beneath the 992’s admittedly familiar surface and you appreciate the effort that’s gone into every detail of the thing, from the more responsive turbos’ cleaner plumbing to the stunning cockpit’s design and materials splendour.
 And while modernity’s arrived in the form of keyless go, the new displays, particulate filters and an ‘uncrashable’ Wet mode, the sports car within survives intact.

 The 992 isn’t flawless, and there’s plenty of scope for further development in any number of directions, from Turbo to GT3.
-But this 911 in Carrera S form is superb.
+But this 911 in Carrera S form is superb, and now we've driven the Carrera too we'd stump up the extra £10k needed to climb up from the base spec.
 A wickedly capable and rewarding driving tool, convincingly versatile like few rival sports cars and painfully desirable, it’s a masterful reinvention of a timeless concept.
-Furious at five stars across the board (or scores of at least 80% in each area, which the car surely deserves)?
+Furious at five stars sprinkled across the board (or scores of at least 80% in each area, which the car surely deserves)?
 Don’t be.
 Drive it.